RutujThorve04/Netflix_Data_Analysis/README.md

 Total Movies: 5,651 movies in the dataset.
 Total Shows: 2,325 shows in the dataset.
 Trend Analysis:
-a.The number of movies released saw a gradual increase over the years, with a significant spike in 2016, where releases jumped from 363 to 588. b.For TV shows, the dataset shows a notable spike starting in 2011, when 38 shows were added.
+The number of movies released saw a gradual increase over the years, with a significant spike in 2016, where releases jumped from 363 to 588.
+For TV shows, the dataset shows a notable spike starting in 2011, when 38 shows were added.
 This trend continued with 150 shows released in 2015, eventually peaking at 357 shows in 2020.
-  c.
 The year 2018 marked an all-time high for both movies and TV shows released, reflecting Netflix's rapid content expansion during that period.

 3. Genre Performance:
 Movies: Drama emerged as the most dominant genre, followed by Comedy, showcasing Netflix's strong focus on these popular categories.